 Yes, that is me on top of the Sydney Harbour Bridge and no, it is not a product of Photo Shop, I really did do the Bridge Climb lol!!
-(If it had been a photo shopped picture and they left my hair looking like a twin of Donald Trump's, I would have been non too chuffed haha!)

 I was lucky enough to get to Sydney this past week, accompanying my husband who was going on business.
 This was my first visit to Australia, a place I have been longing to get to for quite a while now.